sherlock-audit/2023-02-olympus-judging/README.md

 I recommend adding an end timestamp to the accrual of internal tokens.
 Additionally, the amount of tokens needed to fund the internal tokens should be transferred from the caller (or otherwise tracked) when the token is added.

-# Issue M-7: Removed reward tokens will no longer be claimable and will cause loss of funds to users who haven't claimed
+# Issue M-6: Removed reward tokens will no longer be claimable and will cause loss of funds to users who haven't claimed

 Source: https://github.com/sherlock-audit/2023-02-olympus-judging/issues/127

 ## Found by
-gerdusx, hansfriese, kiki\_dev, Cryptor, HonorLt, KingNFT, rvierdiiev, CRYP70, 0x52, Ruhum, Bauer
+Cryptor, CRYP70, kiki\_dev, Bauer, hansfriese, HonorLt, gerdusx, KingNFT, 0x52, Ruhum, rvierdiiev

 ## Summary